Trump Reaches Out But Also Takes His Shots In Speech To Congress And Nation

 "And we must always keep faith with America's destiny, that one nation, under God, must be the hope and the promise and the light and the glory among all nations of the world!"

-Shortly after the speech, the TV networks carried brief remarks by Stacy Abrams, who was giving the official response of the Democratic Party.
+Shortly after the speech, the TV networks carried brief remarks by Stacey Abrams, who was giving the official response of the Democratic Party.
 Abrams, 45, lost a close race for governor in Georgia in November.
-She was the first African American woman to give a party's official response to the SOTU, as well as the first person to do so who was not a federal official or statewide officeholder.
-She said the shutdown had been "a stunt engineered by the President of the United States," but spent most of her time describing her own story and focusing on voting rights.
+She was the first African-American woman to give a party's official response to the SOTU, as well as the first person to do so who was not a federal official or statewide officeholder.
+She said the shutdown had been "a stunt engineered by the president of the United States," but spent most of her time describing her own story and focusing on voting rights.

-Abrams shared responding duties with this year's Spanish language responder, Xavier Becerra.
+Abrams shared responding duties with this year's Spanish-language responder, Xavier Becerra.
 A former congressman, Becerra is now the attorney general of California and plans to sue if Trump declares a national security emergency in pursuit of his wall.

-Note: An earlier version of this story misspelled Stacey Abrams' first name as Stacy.